-A few years ago, the virtual machine (VM) concept was alien to many.
+A few years ago, the concept of a virtual machine (VM) was alien to many.
 In fact, before VM technology, companies had to install hardware and software for each physical server.
-Today, with the introduction of virtual machines, one physical server can host multiple virtual servers in different configurations.
+Today, with the introduction of VMs, one physical server can host multiple virtual servers in different configurations.
 But what is a virtual machine?
 And what are the advantages and disadvantages of implementing virtual machines?
 More importantly, does a virtual machine require hardware?

 A virtual machine (VM) is a technology that allows you to run many operating systems simultaneously on a single piece of hardware.
 VMs will enable you to create a virtual environment on your computer.
 This environment allows you to install new software and programs without affecting the existing system.